Special offer

 Ideas to improve operational support

-• Does the operation have a high number of repetitive tasks?
+• Does the operation have a high number of repetitive jobs?

 • Are the tasks time-sensitive?